 By AlaskaWatchman.com

-Despite sustained and coordinated opposition from pro-life advocates, the Alaska Legislature voted to override Gov. Mike Dunleavy’s veto of a controversial bill that could vastly expand abortion by allowing pharmacists to prescribe and distribute chemical abortion drugs throughout Alaska.
+Despite sustained and coordinated opposition from pro-life advocates, nearly half of the GOP lawmakers in the Alaska Legislature voted with Democrats to override Gov. Mike Dunleavy’s veto of a controversial bill that could vastly expand abortion by allowing pharmacists to prescribe and distribute chemical abortion drugs throughout Alaska.

 On June 18, Dunleavy vetoed House Bill 195, warning that the measure “moves too much authority too quickly by expanding pharmacist patient-care services, including diagnosis-related services and the prescription or administration of drugs and devices, without sufficient clarity and safeguards in statute.”